Zestimate(Pronounced ZEST-ti-met )

 The Zestimate® home value is Zillow's estimated market value for an individual home and is calculated for about 100 million homes nationwide.
 It is a starting point in determining a home's value and is not an official appraisal.
 The Zestimate is automatically computed daily based on millions of public and user-submitted data points.
 Read more

-Learn more about how Zillow calculates your Zestimate, how accurate it is, and how you can contribute to the process by viewing the following video and links.
+Learn more about how Zillow calculates your Zestimate, how accurate it is, and how you can contribute to the process by viewing the following links.

 The Zestimate® home valuation is Zillow's estimated market value, computed using a proprietary formula.
 It is not an appraisal.
 It is a starting point in determining a home's value.
 The Zestimate is calculated from public and user submitted data; your real estate agent or appraiser physically inspects the home and takes special features, location, and market conditions into account.
 We encourage buyers, sellers, and homeowners to supplement Zillow's information by doing other research such as: